buckaroogeek/unifi-pihole-doh-docker/README.md

 ## Configuration

 Before starting the the DOH Client, download the example doh-client.conf file from this repository and edit as needed.
 Select which upstream DOH servers to use.
 By default, both Google and CloudFlare servers are enabled along with a Random selection protocol.
 Use the Synology web inteface to upload this configuration file to the correct location (matching the volume defined for the DOH Client service).
+There is a default doh-client.conf file bundled in the Docker image which has the client listening to port 53 from any IP and using CloudFlare as the upstream DNS service.
+If this is suitable, remove the volume configuration line for the DOH client in the compose file.

 Once the services are running, the Unifi Controller will need to be configured to use the Pi-Hole DNS server for each appropriate network.
 Settings, Network, Edit Network, then select Manual for DHCP Name Server (mislabeled this should be Domain Name Server) and set the Pi-Hole IP for DNS 1.
 Set an alternative DNS server (e.g. the Unifi Gateway or other suitable IP) for DNS server 2 and 3.
 If the client device cannot connect to the Pi-Hole, DNS will still function.

 In the Pi-Hole web interface navigate to Settings, DNS tab and check Custom 1(IPV4).
 Set the IP address for the DOH Client docker container here and the port (e.g. 192.168.110.203#53).

+Once the containers are running with the macvlan, you can use the shim.sh script as root to create a network path from the docker host IP (synology IP in my case) to the container IPs.
+Making this configuration persistent is beyond the scope of this readme (Synology does not make it super easy).

 ## Credit
 DOH Client original source code: https://github.com/m13253/dns-over-https